ryanpf/linux_rocksmith/README.md

 ### Common paths

-Some paths that we need difer from system to system.
+Some paths that we need differ from system to system.
 I use environment variables in this guide so you don't have to edit every second command you run.
 Here's what we need:

 * **`$HOME`:** Already set, don't worry about it. (redirects to `/home/<username>`)
 * **`$STEAMLIBRARY`:** The Steam Library where Rocksmith is installed in.
 This is important if you installed the game on a different drive.
 You can check where it's installed by opening Steam, then going to `Steam -> Settings -> Storage`.
 Search for the disk where Rocksmith is installed on.
-The path you need will be Above the disk usage indicator, [picture for visual explanation](/img/storage.png).
+The path you need will be Above the disk usage indicator, [picture for visual explanation](/img/storage.webp).
 Most of the time this will be in `$HOME/.steam/steam/`
 * **`$PROTON`:** A specific location inside your Proton installation.
 	* Valve Release: (Example with Proton 7) `/path/to/steamapps/common/Proton\ 7.0/dist`
 	* Valve Beta/Experimental: (Example with Experimental) `/path/to/steamapps/common/Proton\ -\ Experimental/files`